rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Poisoning.md

 Moral of the story, brute force cache poisoning headers

     X-Forwarded-Scheme - Rack Middleware
     X-Forwarded-Scheme: http        results into a 301 redirect to the same location.

 If the response is cached by a CDN, it would cause a redirect loop, denying access to the file

+# TESTING FOR CACHE POISONING
 # Using multiple headers to exploit web cache poisoning
     # Max bounty $3k Exploit
     GET /main/static.js HTTP/1.1